a-b-street/abstreet/docs/design/notes/code.md

 style long-term -- when two sims are running side-by-side, might be very necessary to plumb more log context anyway.

+Wound up using Warn<T> and Timer.
+Discuss how annoying it is to monadically plumb warnings and context.

 ## Code layers

 At some point, geometry was a separate layer from the graph base-layer of